-David Mathues graduated from the University of Notre Dame Law School summa cum laude in 2007.
-While there, he worked on the Notre Dame Law Review, first as a Staff Editor during his second year of law school and then as the Executive Notes Editor during this third year.
+David graduated summa cum laude from the University of Notre Dame Law School in 2007 and earned the Dean Joseph O’Meara Aware for High Academic Achievement.
+He worked on the Notre Dame Law Review, first as a Staff Editor during his second year and then as the Executive Notes Editor during this third year.

 David lives in Chicago with his wife and two small children.
 He enjoys tennis, backpacking, and historical fiction.

 “Video Evidence in Defense of Excessive Force Claims Against Police,” Illinois Municipal League’s Police Use of Force Workshop, (May 2019).

 “Searches, Social Media, and the Schoolhouse Gate – Constitutional Law and School Resource Officers in 2018,” DuPage County Bar Association, School Law Group (November 2018)

 Note, Shadow of a Bulldozer?: RLUIPA & Eminent Domain after Kelo, 801 NOTRE DAME L. REV. 1653 (2006), reprinted in 2007 ZONING & PLANNING L. HANDBOOK 735.